Psyllium Husk Benefits and Side Effects

 It is a commonly used ingredient in India as a home remedy to treat constipation or gut-related problems.

-From ages, they are utilizing Psyllium Husk Benefits for a healthy life.
+From ages, they are utilising Psyllium Husk for a healthy life.

 |Uses||Constipation, Diarrhoea, Digestive Disorders, High Cholesterol, Diabetes|